entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  94. Posterior development of the posterior carinal process of the keel on the visceral surface of the median dorsal plate: posteriorly developed, beyond the posterior margin of the median dorsal plate in dorsal view (0); not posteriorly developed, not beyond the posterior margin of the median dorsal plate in dorsal view (1).
 > Zhu Y *et al*.
 (2016), Character 115; Xue *et al*. (submitted), Character 94.

+> In those taxa that the posterior carinal process is absent, this character is scored as 'not applicable'.

 > - The coding of the new Xitun actinolepid is ?.

 > - The coding of *Panjiangosteus eurycephala* is ?.